coteditor/CotEditor/CONTRIBUTING.md

 Create a new issue on our [Issues page](https://github.com/coteditor/CotEditor/issues).
 We welcome feedback in either English (preferred) or Japanese.

+Instead of listing multiple features or issues in a single post, create an issue for each topic.

 ### Issue reports

-The CotEditor project only supports issues on the latest version.
-Before submitting an issue, ensure that you have updated CotEditor to the latest version and that the issue you are experiencing is also present in the latest version.
+Create a new post using the “Bug report” template.

+Before submitting an issue, please make sure of the following:

+- Confirm that you are using the latest versions of both CotEditor and macOS, and that the issue still occurs in those versions.
+- Confirm that the issue is specific to CotEditor.
+If possible, try performing the same steps in TextEdit and verify that the issue does not occur there.
-First, search for existing issues related to your problem.
-If you find a similar issue that has already been reported, post your case to that thread.
-If not, create a new issue by filling out the “Bug report” template.
-Feel free to post the same issue to the existing one, as long as there are fewer than 10 cases.
-Multiple instances of the same issue can be very helpful in finding the cause.
-In that case, please include your environment (versions of both CotEditor and macOS) in your post.
+- Search for existing issues related to your problem.
+If you find a similar issue, add your case to that thread instead of creating a new issue.
+Multiple reports of the same issue can be very helpful in identifying the cause.
+When adding your case, please include your environment details, such as the versions of CotEditor and macOS you are using.

-If possible, attach screenshots or screen recordings of the issue you encounter.
-It is also helpful to attach sample files that can reproduce the issue.

-If your issue relates to syntax highlighting, include the sample code that can reproduce the unwanted highlight in your post.
+If possible, attach screenshots or screen recordings that show the issue clearly.
+It’s also helpful to include sample files that can reproduce the problem.
+If the issue is related to syntax highlighting, please include a minimal code sample that demonstrates the unexpected highlighting.

 ### Feature requests

+Create a new post using the “Feature request” template.

+Before submitting a request, please make sure of the following:

-First, search for existing feature requests.
-If your idea is already posted, comment on that thread.
-Otherwise, create a new one using the “Feature request” template.
+- Search for existing feature requests.
+If your idea is already posted, comment on that thread instead of creating a new issue.
-Instead of listing multiple features in a single post, create an issue for each feature.

 Please refrain from simply adding “+1” or similar comments to existing requests; it serves no purpose and contributes to unnecessary clutter.